ray-project/ray/doc/reference-counting.md

 ## Reference Counting

 Two approaches to reclaiming memory are garbage collection and reference counting.
-We choose to use a reference counting approach in Halo.
+We choose to use a reference counting approach in Ray.
 There are a couple of reasons for this.
 Reference counting allows us to reclaim memory as early as possible.
 It also avoids pausing the system for garbage collection.
 We also note that implementing reference counting at the cluster level plays nicely